Finished reading: A Memory Called Empire by Arkady Martine π

 Got my first mechanical keyboard!

-Not proud at all of the time it took for me to do this but...
+Not proud at all of the time it took me to do this but...

 …I finally deleted my Twitter account.
-I can’t offer up any valid excuses honestly.
-All I was using it for these days was the few hyper-local weather geeks that I followed on there, so I maybe would check it a few times a month?
+I can’t offer up any valid excuses really.
+All I was using it for these days were the few remaining hyper-local weather geeks that I followed.
+Maybe I would check it a few times a month?

-So, yeah, while it feels good to have let that one go, it does make me pause for some self-evaluation when I think about how long that inner process took. ๐Ÿ˜•
+So, yeah, while it feels good to have let that one go, it does make me pause for some self-reflection when I think about how long that inner process took. π

-Not too bad ๐Ÿ“ฑ 13 Pro macro lens!
+Not too bad π± 13 Pro macro lens!

 Been a while...